ephios-dev/ephios/docs/development/contributing.rst

 Translations
 ------------

-We are using djangos translation system for translations in python, html and javascript.
+We are using the django translation system for translations in python, html and javascript.
 After adding new strings to translate, run this to generate the `locale/**/.po` files for translation: